Advanced Motor Fuels in India

 Ethanol Blended Petrol Programme

-Table 1.
-Trends in Ethanol Procurement/Blending under EBP Programa Public Sector OMCs (i.e., Indian Oil Corporation Ltd. (IOCL), Bharat Petroleum Corporation Ltd. (BPCL), and Hindustan Petroleum Corporation Ltd. (HPCL).
+b Public sector undertaking (PSU) OMCs (i.e., Indian Oil Corporation Ltd. [IOCL], Bharat Petroleum Corporation Ltd. [BPCL], and Hindustan Petroleum Corporation Ltd. [HPCL].

 Biodiesel and Sustainable Aviation Fuel

 In June 2017, the government allowed the direct sale of biodiesel (B-100) for blending with high-speed diesel to all consumers, in accordance with specified blending limits and BIS standards.
-The government issued “Guidelines for Sale of Biodiesel for Blending with High-Speed Diesel for Transportation Purposes 2019” on May 1, 2019.Biodiesel procurement increased from 0.6 million litres in FY2021–22 to 439.9 million litres in FY 2023–24 (April 2023–March 2024).
+The government issued “Guidelines for Sale of Biodiesel for Blending with High-Speed Diesel for Transportation Purposes 2019” on May 1, 2019.
+Biodiesel procurement increased from 0.6 million litres in FY2021–22 (April 2021–March 2022) to 489.3 million litres in calendar year 2024.

 Compressed Biogas

-As part of an initiative under the National Policy on Biofuels2018, the SATAT initiative was launched in October 2018 to promote the use of CBG along with natural gas.
+As part of an initiative under the National Policy on Biofuels 2018, the SATAT initiative was launched in October 2018 to promote the use of CBG along with natural gas.
 Under this initiative, oil and gas marketing companies (OGMCs) are inviting expressions of interest from potential investors and entrepreneurs to procure CBG for sale to automotive and commercial customers.

-As of December 2023, 55 CBG plants with a total production capacity of around 340 metric tons (MT) per day have been commissioned;57 CBG plants are at various stages of construction.Sales of CBG have been initiated from more than 150 retail outlets.
+As of March 2025, 100 CBG plants with a total production capacity of around 700 metric tons (MT) per day have been commissioned; around 80 CBG plants are at various stages of construction.
+Sales of CBG have been initiated from more than 280 retail outlets.
 CBG is also being supplied to industrial customers, and CBG injection in the CGD network has started.

 Green Hydrogen

-The Indian Government approved the National Green Hydrogen Mission on January 4, 2023, with a total financial investment of approximately 2.5 billion USD (₹ 19,744 crore), including an outlay of about 2.2 billion USD (₹ 17,490 crore)in incentives for green hydrogen production and eletrolyser manufacturing; the remainder will be used for pilot projects, research and development (R&D), and other mission components.
-India’s green hydrogen production capacity is likely to reach 5 million metric tons (MMT) per year by 2030, with the goals of reducing its fossil fuel imports of approximately 12 billion USD (₹ 1 lakh crore), achieving over 100 billion USD ((₹ 8 lakh crore) in total investments, creating more than 600,000 jobs, and eliminating nearly 50 MMT per year of greenhouse gas emissions.
+The Indian Government approved the National Green Hydrogen Mission on January 4, 2023, with a total financial investment of approximately 2.5 billion USD (₹ 19,744 crore), including an outlay of about 2.2 billion USD (₹ 17,490 crore) in incentives for green hydrogen production and electrolyser manufacturing; the remainder will be used for pilot projects, research and development (R&D), and other mission components.
+India’s green hydrogen production capacity is likely to reach 5 million metric tons (MMT) per year by 2030, with the goals of reducing its fossil fuel imports of approximately 12 billion USD (₹ 1 lakh crore), achieving over 100 billion USD (₹ 8 lakh crore) in total investments, creating more than 600,000 jobs, and eliminating nearly 50 MMT per year of greenhouse gas emissions.

-Various government-owned entities are taking steps to aid the ambitious National Green Hydrogen Mission by establishing hydrogen projects.
+Various government-owned entities are taking steps to aid the ambitious National Green Hydrogen Mission by establishing green hydrogen projects.
 GAIL Ltd. has started India’s maiden project of blending hydrogen in the CGD grid —2% (by volume) of hydrogen is being blended into the CNG network and 8% (by volume) is being blended into the PNG network on a pilot basis.

 Global Biofuel Alliance